 Hazzan Risman enjoys singing varied genres including opera, art song, chazzanut, Yiddishkeit, jazz and liturgical music.
 She was born in Israel and raised there and in California.
 She is an avid traveler and lover of languages, having studied seven languages and sung in still more.
 She enjoys delicious kitchen projects and hiking.
 She and her husband, Eric Hoffman, are the proud parents of Zahava and Yehuda.

-Moshe Pinchover is the hazzan at The Emanuel.
-Formerly Ritual Director, Moshe’s fluid Torah reading and warm minyan welcome endears him to all in the Emanuel congregation.
+Moshe Pinchover serves as Ritual Director at The Emanuel.
+Moshe’s fluid Torah reading and warm minyan welcome endears him to all in the Emanuel congregation.

 Born in Tiberias and raised in Jerusalem, Moshe holds degrees in Economics, Accounting, and Jewish Studies from Bar Ilan University.
 Completing his professional music studies through the Mentorship Program of the Jewish Theological Seminary Cantors Assembly, Moshe was ordained in 2014.
 Moshe served in the Israeli Defense Forces, and each year leads the community-wide Yom Hazikaron memorial service at the Mandell Jewish Community Center.